Table of Contents

 Immediately after unhealthy tissue is removed in a mastectomy, the SWIM technique reconstructs smaller breasts with nipples for a natural appearance.

 Dr. Cassileth has also done revision reconstruction using the SWIM technique for women unhappy with the initial results of their reconstruction procedure.

 Bedford Breast Center is a world-class medical center in Beverly Hills.
-Our expert doctors help patients fight breast cancer while being understanding of aesthetic desires and preferences.
-We put patients first and strive to develop treatment options so that every woman feels cared for in the Bedford Breast Center.
+Our expert doctors help patients fight breast cancer while being sensitive to patients’ aesthetic desires and preferences.
+We put our patients first and strive to develop treatment options so that every woman feels cared for.

 Contact us to schedule a consultation and learn more about breast reconstruction options that are right for you.